-Tokyo 2020 is only months away!
-Japan’s capital city hosts the Summer Olympics July 24 to August 9, and our Tokyo travel guide offers info & tips, things to do, transportation info, where to eat, best hotels, avoiding crowds, itineraries for the city, and everything else you need to know.
-Whether you’re visiting for the Olympics or at some other point in 2020, we’ve got you covered.
-(Updated January 15, 2020.)
+Our 2021 Tokyo travel guide offers info & tips, things to do, transportation info, where to eat, best hotels, avoiding crowds, itineraries for the city, and everything else you need to know.
+Whether you’re visiting for the Olympics or at some other point, we’ve got you covered.
+(Updated March 14, 2021.)

 Tokyo can be an intimidating place to visit.
 As Japan’s capital and world’s largest metropolis–home to 13 million people–it’s a veritable sea of humanity.
 Its skyscrapers like modern-day castles, many of which have the distinct personality and architectural ambition not often associated with Japan.
 Tokyo’s transportation network is by far the most complex we’ve ever encountered, and with each visit we still manage to find new ways to get lost taking the trains.

 Through the bustle and maze of train lines, there are numerous districts, each offering unique character and begging to be explored.
 There’s the charm and old world sensibility of the low city, exemplified by temples and austere shopping streets of Asakusa.
 There’s the kinetic energy and buzz of the high city, showcased by the neon glow and occasional kitsch of Shinjuku.